lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-02-03-leveraging-1x1-production-to-improve-flow.md

 title:  "Leveraging 1x1 production to improve flow"
 tags: lean
 ---
-> What is 1x1 production?
-In its ideal, 1x1 production means that parts move from one value-adding processing step directly to the next value-adding processing step, and then to the customer, without any waiting time or batching between those steps. — Toyota Kata, Mike Rother
+> In its ideal, 1x1 production means that parts move from one value-adding processing step directly to the next value-adding processing step, and then to the customer, without any waiting time or batching between those steps. — Toyota Kata, Mike Rother

 In software development, 1x1 production, or a work-in-progress (WIP) of one, can be achieved by working together (mob programming) on a feature or story, instead of assigning distinct tasks to individuals within a team.